SysPoe/train-wiki/docs/Rollingstock/SMU.md

 ### Timeline

 - _August 16, 1994_: First SMU200 entered service<sup>\[1\]</sup>.
-- _2017_: IMU100s and SMU200s underwent an overhaul, including an upgrade of the traction package and Train Control Managment System on 10 IMU100s and 12 SMU200s, and one of the pneumatic cab doors of an IMU100 got upgraded.
+- _2017_: IMU100s and SMU200s underwent an overhaul, including an upgrade of the traction package and Train Control Management System on 10 IMU100s and 12 SMU200s, and one of the pneumatic cab doors of an IMU100 got upgraded.
 This work was done by Downer EDI Rail for $105,430,828<sup>\[10\]</sup>.
 - _December 2018_: Downer awarded an $80 million contract to overhaul the IMU100s and SMU200s to be completed at Downer’s Maryborough Service Delivery Centre<sup>\[5\]</sup>, including:
   > - Interior refresh – new floor coverings, refreshed handrails and grab handles and new seat foams and covers for enhanced customer experience
   > - Overhaul of key train subsystems to ensure the safety and reliability of the fleet